About this Manual

 This chapter offers advice for the best ways to get started using RadiantOne.
 This includes an introduction to the two different Control Panels along with descriptions of which namespace configuration approach to use and what the best tool/wizard is to get you started.

-The final chapter focuses on how to use persistent caching to achive performance expectations.
+The final chapter focuses on how to design a highly available, fault tolerant architecture that meets required performance expectations.

-Technical support can be reached using email or our support website:
+Technical support can be reached using any of the following options:

 E-mail: [email protected]